ayatokura/digital-call-kits/PUSH/README.txt

 Files contained in this kit for use in your organization's participation in Call for Code
 =========================================================================================

+CallforCodeDayJudgeSheet.pdf: Project judging sheets with the Call for Code challenge judging critera and score ranges.

+CallforCodeDayKickoff.pptx: Presentation for the kickoff to the Call for Code day.
+Includes use cases and reference patterns.
+Example 2-day agenda provided that you can adapt tor you day plan.

+CallforCodeDayPitchWorkshop.pdf: Presentation for use during the Call for Code day to help teams understand best practices for presenting their project.

 CallforCodeDayPlan-Worksheet.xlsx: Detailed planning worksheet to use in running the Call for Code Day for your organization.

 CallforCodeDayPlan.pdf: A graphical field guide that introduces the methodology and provides example timetables and agendas for running the Call for Code Day for your organization.